 - Set menu meals: Day 1 (L, D), Day 2 to 6 (B, L, D), Day 7 (L,D)

 - Unlimited drinking water refills,

-- Accommodation: a wooden bungalow with communal wash facilities (hot shower),
+- Accommodation: a wooden dormitory with bunk beds and communal wash facilities (hot shower),

 - Activities as described.